Congo vs Cook Islands Comparison

 Cook Islands Evaluation

-Cook Islands leads in: • Cook Islands has 8.3x higher minimum wage • Cook Islands has 22.2x higher healthcare spending per capita • Cook Islands has 4.1x higher population density • Cook Islands has 99% higher median age
+Cook Islands dominates in: • Cook Islands has 8.3x higher minimum wage • Cook Islands has 8.1x higher GDP per capita • Cook Islands has 22.2x higher healthcare spending per capita • Cook Islands has 4.1x higher population density

 Overall Evaluation